getsentry/sentry-docs/src/collections/_documentation/data-management/rollups.md

 An important part of Sentry is the way similar events are grouped together.
 This turns out to be a pretty complex issue, and it's not always obvious why events are being grouped the way they are.

 Errors are aggregated (and deduplicated) based on the fingerprint of the event.
-By default Sentry will generate its own fingerprint, but you can also customize this behavior using `scope.set_fingerprint` or equivilent API in our SDKs.
+By default Sentry will generate its own fingerprint, but you can also customize this behavior using `scope.set_fingerprint` or equivalent API in our SDKs.
 For example, in JavaScript this might look like this:

 ```javascript
 function makeRequest(method, path, options) {